-The Rushcliffe MSK Service is a single point of access for musculoskeletal conditions.
+The Rushcliffe MSK Service, part of Circle Integrated Care, is a single point of access for musculoskeletal conditions.

 Referrals will be triaged by specialist MSK Extended Scope Physiotherapists to the most appropriate treatment modality and patients will be offered a choice of provider, where available.
 Patients will be monitored and supported across their pathway.

 Clinical triage will be performed within 24 hours.
 If referrals have insufficient information, Circle staff will contact the practice to request further details that will aid an effective triage process.

 The Circle MSK Directories of Service was made available on 9th April 2018 and is visible only to CAS.
 Please continue to direct all relevant referrals through to CAS who will then in turn divert appropriately to the below: